 Several versions of this owner's manual exist.
 This is a copy of the last version published.
-If the assembly instructions do not coincide with your 718e, please call Precor Customer Service.
+If the assembly instructions do not coincide with your 718e/723e, please call Precor Customer Service.
 Owner's Manual Assembly and Operation

-Low Impact Climber with Pulse
+PRECOR® 718e PRECOR® 723e Low Impact Climber with Pulse

 Thank you for purchasing the Precor 718e or 723e Low Impact Climber with Pulse.
-The pulse feature lets you view your pulse rate on the display when you use the Precor pulse detector (ear clip option) or the Precor Heart Rate Option.
+The pulse feature lets you view your pulse rate on the display when you use the Precor pulse detector (ear clip option) or the Precor Heart Rate Option (chest strap).
+The other features on the display let you monitor your progress and keep your workouts interesting.

 The smooth, quiet motion of the stair arms lets you focus on your workout without the noise and distractions other climbing machines have.
 Multiple resistance settings let different users set the machine to their workout demands and allow workload to be raised and lowered within a single session.
-The unique handrails offer a number of handhold positions to lend variety to a workout.
-The low-impact exercise tones all the muscles in the lower body while helping to build your cardiovascular fitness level.
+The unique handrails offer a number of handhold positions to lend variety to a workout while a low-impact exercise tones all the muscles in the lower body and helps to build your cardiovascular fitness level.